 These documents present the needs for development, highlight the opportunities and introduce possible solutions.
 The policy documents produced by Birmingham Energy Institute and its partners inform the decisions of policymakers.

-Powering West Midlands Growth: A Regional Approach to Clean Energy Innovation, March 2018
+Powering West Midlands Growth: A Regional Approach to Clean Energy Innovation, March 2018 (pdf - 21MB)

 Energy Capital together with the University of Birmingham and the Energy Systems Catapult have unveiled a policy commission report making the case for the creation of Energy Innovation Zones (EIZs) in the West Midlands.
 The report states the main focus of the EIZs will be to integrate low carbon technologies, to develop the business models and infrastructure needed to support new approaches to clean energy as well as overcome the regulatory barriers necessary for them to flourish.
 They will be designed to stimulate local clean energy innovation and drive productivity within the region, exports and growth